Employment Law Advice for Employees

 For many of us, our jobs and workplaces are hugely important parts of our lives.
 But for others, it can also be a source of immense personal worry, stress and concern.
 If you’re facing difficulties in the workplace, speak to our specialist employment law solicitors.

-Our specialist solicitors provide prompt and professional employee legal advice on a range of employment-related issues, including redundancy and disciplinary issues.
-Our employment lawyers can also support you if you’ve been a victim of discrimination at work, or if you’ve suffered wrongful, unfair or constructive dismissal.
+Our specialist employment solicitors provide prompt and professional employee legal advice on a range of employment-related issues, including redundancy and disciplinary issues.
+Our employment lawyers can also support you if you’ve been a victim of discrimination at work, or if you’ve suffered wrongful, unfair dismissal or constructive dismissal.

 Our employment law advice services for employees